 - Your growth rate is 10%.

-- Create three columns A, B and C in Excel
+- Create three columns A, B, and C in an Excel sheet.

 - Enter the number 2018 in cell A1 and 2019 in cell A2.